Policy Choice in Time Series by Empirical Welfare Maximization: Conclusion

 \section{Conclusion}

-This article proposes T-EWM, a framework and method for choosing optimal policies base on time-series data.
-We characterise assumptions under which this method can learn an optimal policy.
-We evaluate its statistical properties by deriving non-asymptotic upper and lower bounds of the conditional welfare.
-We discuss its connections to the existing literature, including Markov decision process and reinforcement learning.
+This article proposes T-EWM, a framework and method for choosing optimal policies based on time-series data.
+We characterize assumptions under which this method can learn an optimal policy.
+We evaluate its statistical properties by deriving nonasymptotic upper bounds of the unconditional and conditional regret.
+We discuss its connections to the existing literature, including the Markov decision process and impulse response analysis.
 We present simulation results and empirical applications to illustrate the computational feasibility and applicability of T-EWM.
-As a benchmark formulation, this paper mainly focuses on a one-period social welfare as planner's objective.
+As a benchmark formulation, this paper mainly focuses on a one-period social welfare function as a planner's objective.
 Extensions of the analysis to policy choices for the middle-run and long-run cumulative social welfare are left for future research.